Presence, Takes Courage for a Body to Get Down There, 2020. Acrylic and graphite on canvas, 96 x 80 inches.

-Ms. Dyson's solo exhibitions and installations include Graham Foundation for Advanced Studies in the Fine Arts, Chicago; Bennington College VAPA Usdan Gallery, Vermont; Colby College Museum of Art, Franconia Sculpture Park, Maine; Schuylkill Center for Environmental Education, Philadelphia; Rhona Hoffman Gallery, Chicago, and Davidson Contemporary, New York.
-Group exhibitions include The Smithsonian National Museum of African Art, Washington DC, the recent Between the Waters at the Whitney Museum of American Art, New York, and the upcoming exhibition Plumb Line: Charles White and the Contemporary, California African American Museum.
-Torkwase will be included in the 2019 Sharjah Biennial and has a solo exhibition at Cooper Union, New York.
-Torkwase has been awarded the The Joan Mitchell Painters and Sculptors Grant, Nancy Graves Grant for Visual Artists, The Lunder Institute of American Art Fellowship, Spelman College Art Fellowship, Brooklyn Arts Council grant, Yale University Barry Cohen Scholarship, the Yale University Paul Harper Residency at Vermont Studio Center, Culture Push Fellowship for Utopian Practices, FSP/Jerome Fellowship and Yaddo.
-Torkwase Dyson’s work has also been supported by the Eyebeam Art and Technology Center, The Laundromat Project, the Green Festival of New York, Obsidian Arts and Public funds of the City of Minneapolis, Mural Arts Program of Philadelphia, The Kitchen, and Dorchester Projects in Chicago.
-Torkwase Dyson lives and works in Newburgh, New York and is a critic at the Yale School of Art.
+Solo exhibitions of Dyson's work have been presented at the New Orleans Museum of Art, the Arthur Ross Architecture Gallery at Columbia University GSAPP, New York; the Houghton Gallery at Cooper Union, New York; the Graham Foundation for Advanced Studies in the Fine Arts, Chicago; Bennington College VAPA Usdan Gallery, Vermont; Colby College Museum of Art, Franconia Sculpture Park, Maine; Schuylkill Center for Environmental Education, Philadelphia; Rhona Hoffman Gallery, Chicago, and Davidson Contemporary, New York.
+Group exhibitions include Duro Olowu: Seeing Chicago at the Museum of Contemporary Art Chicago, The Smithsonian National Museum of African Art, Washington DC; Between the Waters at the Whitney Museum of American Art, New York; Plumb Line: Charles White and the Contemporary at the California African American Museum, as well as the 2019 Sharjah Biennial.
+Dyson is a recipient of the Anonymous Was A Woman Award, the Joyce Alexander Wein Artist Prize, the Joan Mitchell Painters and Sculptors Grant, Nancy Graves Grant for Visual Artists, The Lunder Institute of American Art Fellowship, Spelman College Art Fellowship, Brooklyn Arts Council grant, Yale University Barry Cohen Scholarship, the Yale University Paul Harper Residency at Vermont Studio Center, Culture Push Fellowship for Utopian Practices, FSP/Jerome Fellowship and Yaddo.
+Dyson’s work has also been supported by the Eyebeam Art and Technology Center, The Laundromat Project, the Green Festival of New York, Obsidian Arts and Public funds of the City of Minneapolis, Mural Arts Program of Philadelphia, The Kitchen, and Dorchester Projects in Chicago.
+Torkwase Dyson lives and works in Harlem and Newburgh, New York and is a critic at the Yale School of Art.

 Torkwase Dyson named the Spring 2019 Robert Gwathmey Chair at The Cooper Union.